RyanCavasso/EU4x10/README.md

 If new modifiers are added to the game, run getModifiersPublic.py to regenerate modifiers.txt

-Run goForthAndMultiplyPublic.py to generate the mod
+Run goForthAndMultiplyPublic.py to generate the mod folder